agworld/soroban/README.md

 Bindings
 --------

 Soroban allows you to bind meaningful variable names to individual cells and to ranges of cells.
-When bound to a range, variables act as an array,.
+When bound to a range, variables act as an array.

 ```ruby
 s.set(:A1 => 'hello', 'B1:B5' => [1,2,3,4,5])